Moo-Ack-Productions/MCprep/README.md

   - *Don't see the skin you want?* Click "skin from file" to select one from your machine, or "skin from username" to download and apply a Minecraft user's skin, or go into advanced to Add Skin for future use without immediately applying it.
 - **Step 3:** Press the button that says "Apply [skin name]"
 - **Step 4:** You're done!
 If the user interface appears to not update, be sure to **check rendered view** (shift+z).
 Also note the default behavior is to make a *new* material.
 This way, if you had other characters with the same skin that you don't want changed, those are left alone.
 You can turn this off in the redo last menu or via F6.
+  - There are some redo-last options to control how skin swapping is done, changing any of these settings will undo and redo the skin swap with the newly applied setting.
+  - If you untick the box to "swap all images", then the operaetor will only swap images of any image texture nodes with the name "MCPREP_SKIN_SWAP" or "MCPREP_diffuse" and leave others alone.

 ### Load Material: